Romanova-ej/Romanova-ej.github.io/_posts/Traveling/2024-01-07-trip-to-Georgia.md

 ![garden](/images/Georgia/P1060309.jpg){: width="800" loading="lazy"}

 Batumi town itself did not impress me at all though.
 It was all made up and unnatural, like a big barby's house.
-And I dare say I indicated a lack of taste in architecturers who took part in its building.
+And I dare say that the architects who took part in its construction lacked taste.
 Walking there still was nice but no more than that.
 I cannot really understand what people see in towns like that one.

 ![Batumi](/images/Georgia/P1060634_2.jpg){: width="800" loading="lazy"}